 14503 Wallace Lake Rd, Gold Bar, WA 98251

 Click here for more information about Wallace Falls State Park tweet

-Bedal Campground: Darrington, WA15 miles outside of the town of Darrington in Mount Baker-Snoqualmie lies the remote 22 site campground of Bedal.
-More of a pristine setting than other campgrounds in Mount Baker National Forest, Bedal offers privacy and a couple extra surprises like a giant adirondack shelter built with old growth timber and views of mountain goats on White Chuck Mountain.
+Bedal Campground: Darrington, WAFifteen miles outside of the town of Darrington in Mount Baker-Snoqualmie lies the remote 22- site campground of Bedal.
+More of a pristine setting than other campgrounds in Mount Baker National Forest, Bedal offers privacy and a couple of extra surprises like a giant Adirondack shelter built with old-growth timber and views of mountain goats on White Chuck Mountain.
 Along with an abundance of hiking and biking trails, the campground is located along the Sauk River which serves as a good fishing spot and the rushing water can be heard at every site.
-There is no drinking water available so make sure to pack supplies accordingly!
+There is no drinking water available, so make sure to pack supplies accordingly!

 Flowing Lake Park: Snohomish, WALess than an hour northeast of Seattle in the historic town of Snohomish lies Flowing Lake Park.
-Nestled in a forest setting in the middle of the Three Lakes chain, chose any of the 37 campsites or escape deeper into the woods to one of the four cozy cabins with full electric amenities and covered porch.
+Nestled in a forest setting in the middle of the Three Lakes chain, choose any of the 37 campsites or escape deeper into the woods to one of the four cozy cabins with full electric amenities and covered porch.
 All campsites are within walking distance of the lake and make for a great spot to fish, boat, and swim.
-Called the antique capital of the Northwest, Snohomish is a booming city in the summer months with various events going on in town including Kla-Ha-Ya Days as well as year round hot air balloon rides.
-We love this campground because it serves as a perfect last minute getaway spot for couples and families alike.
+Called the antique capital of the Northwest, Snohomish is a booming city in the summer months with various events going on in town including Kla-Ha-Ya Days, as well as year-round hot air balloon rides.
+We love this campground because it serves as a perfect last-minute getaway spot for couples and families alike.

 17900 48th St SE Snohomish, WA 98290